Ryan45758/colorful_print/README.md

 # colorful_print

-A new Flutter package colorful_print develop by [R-Dap](https://r-dap.com)，this package can print colored message on the terminal at the place you want to print conspicuously, to avoid looking at a bunch of dense output and still can't find the output you want.
+Hi, everyone, A new very simple but practical Flutter package “colorful_print” developed by [R-Dap](https://r-dap.com), [R-Dap](https://r-dap.com) is a young team from Taiwan, this package can print colored message on the terminal at the place you want to print conspicuously, to avoid looking at a bunch of dense output and still can't find the output you want.
+Sounds exciting, right?
+Try it out quickly!

 ## Showcase